About Us: Ramsay Health Care Timeline

 1964 – 1973

-In 1964, Paul Ramsay, founder & Chairman of Ramsay Health Care, purchased a guesthouse called Warina House on Sydney’s North Shore and converted it into a psychiatric hospital in the earliest days of the private hospital industry in Australia.
-Warina House, formerly a guesthouse, became a 16 bed psychiatric facility.
+In 1964, Paul Ramsay, founder & Chairman of Ramsay Health Care, purchased a guesthouse called Warrina House on Sydney’s North Shore and converted it into a psychiatric hospital in the earliest days of the private hospital industry in Australia.
+Warrina House, formerly a guesthouse, became a 16 bed psychiatric facility.
 For the first 14 years, Ramsay Health Care expanded its psychiatric hospital business, building Evesham Clinic in 1967, Lynton Private Hospital in 1972 and Northside Clinic in 1973.
 Of these hospitals, Evesham Clinic (now known as Northside Cremorne) and Northside Clinic, are still in operation today and regarded as Sydney’s most respected private psychiatric hospitals.

 1978 – 1980